 Did you notice that one can of almost any type of soda exceeds our daily recommended amount of added sugar?
 We didn't count other products eaten every day, such as dairy, cereals, fruit drinks, cakes and candies, dairy desserts...
 Sum all of those, and the amount of added sugars will shoot through the roof - don't wait any longer, rethink and change your diet!

 We can help a bit: whether you try to exercise more or eat healthier, our resolution calculator is a must if you're seeking motivation.
 Need brutal type of incentive?
 Have a look at your BMI, body fat and blood sugar calculators.
-Also, our big collection of sports calculators may be useful to change your lifestyle.
+Also, our big collection of may be useful to change your lifestyle.